mad-lab/transit/src/pytransit/doc/source/tpp.rst

 #.
 Convert .fastq files to .fasta format (.reads).

 #.
 Identify reads with the transposon prefix in R1 .
 The sequence
-   searched for is ACTTATCAGCCAACCTGTTA, which must start between cycles 5 and 10 (inclusive).
+   searched for is ACTTATCAGCCAACCTGTTA (or TAAGAGACAG for Tn5), which must start between cycles 5 and 10 (inclusive).
 (Note that this ends in the canonical terminus of the Himar1 transposon, TGTTA.)
 The "staggered" position of this sequence is due to insertion a few nucleotides of variable length in